Classes and Prototypes

 Defining a Class

-- Constructor: Initializes the object when it’s created.
+- Constructor that initializes the object when it’s created.

-- Methods: Encapsulate behavior for the class instances.
+- Methods to encapsulate behavior for the class instances.

 class Person { constructor(name, age) { this.name = name; this.age = age; } describe() { return `${this.name} is ${this.age} years old.`; }}